 What vaccination do we offer?

-MainStreet and KidsStreet currently offer the Moderna COVID-19 vaccination.
-This COVID-19 vaccination requires two doses.
-In other words, you will need to return to the clinic at a later date to receive a second dose.
+MainStreet and KidsStreet currently offer the Moderna and Johson & Johnson vaccine.
+The Moderna COVID-19 vaccination requires two doses.
+In other words, if you receive the Moderna vaccine you will need to return to the clinic 28 days later to receive a second dose.

 How much does the COVID-19 vaccine cost?